radareorg/radare2-book/basic_commands/comparing_bytes.md

     0x00000002 (byte=03)   4c 'L'  ->  00 ' '

-The number parameter can of course also be a math expressions which uses flag names etc:
+The number parameter can, of course, be math expressions which use flag names etc:

     [0x00000000]> cx 7f469046